-Students enrolled in an externship or apprenticeship cannot participate in the Competition if such activity involves work of a nature which would provide the student with a significant or unfair advantage over other students participating in the Competition (e.g., an externship at the Organization of American States or one of its constituent bodies).
-However, the fact that a Competitor was or is enrolled in an externship for six (6) months or less while in school is not, by itself, a significant and unfair advantage.
-The student must submit a written notice explaining the nature and the dates of the internship for approval by the Technical Committee to participate.
+Students enrolled in an externship or apprenticeship are encouraged to participate in the Competition unless such activity would provide the student with a significant or unfair advantage over other students participating in the Competition (e.g., an externship at the Organization of American States or one of its constituent bodies).
+However, other types of activities not directly related to the nature of the Competition do not bar students from participating in the Competition.
+If students are unsure about the impact of their externship or apprenticeship on their ability to Competition, the participate in the they may email Technical Committee at iamoot@wcl.american.edu with any questions.